greggcorp/Greggcorp/book.md

 Research Practice takes you inside the field of applied user research through the stories and experiences of the people doing the work.

 <p><a href="http://researchpractice.co" target="blank">[Buy now &nbsp; <i class="fas fa-external-link-alt"></i>]</a></p>
+*You can also special order Research Practice at your favorite bookstore—ask for ISBN* 9780578811178*.*

 ### What’s in the book?